Kim Richards From ‘RHOBH’ Ordered To Pay $266,000 To Woman Who Says The Housewife’s Pit Bull Bit Her

 — sunluvin Breed Safety Legislation (@doitseriously) August 14, 2018

 It’s unknown why Kim has continued to allow her pit bull to harm people.
-In the meantime, she’ll be joining the cast of season 11 of Marriage Boot Camp.
+In the meantime, she’ll be joining the cast of Season 11 of Marriage Boot Camp.
 The trailer revealed Dr. Ish Major saying to Kim, “You’re in a relationship with two men.”
 To that, the housewife merely replied, “I know,” detailed Reality Blurb.

 Other stars that will be on the show include The Bachelorette stars Desiree and Chris along with Aubrey O’Day and Chris Siegfried.